mohllal/notifications-be-challenge/README.md

 - [Notifications Forwarder](https://hub.docker.com/repository/docker/mohllal/nf-be-challenge-notifications-processor)
 - [Notifications Processor](https://hub.docker.com/repository/docker/mohllal/nf-be-challenge-notifications-processor)

-## Starting the services as Docker containers
+## Starting The Services Locally as Docker Containers

 - Navigate to the repository root directory and run a container for each service, using the command: